romiem/ai-bands/README.md

 ## Soul Over AI - list of AI generated artists
-This repo contains a list of artists who are using AI-generated content in their music.
+This repo contains a list of artists who are suspected of using AI-generated content in their music.
 It is used to power the website [Soul Over AI](https://souloverai.com).
 If you want to use the raw data, it is available [here](/dist/ai-bands.json).

 ## Adding an artist
 To contribute to the list, please fill in the form at https://souloverai.com/add
 > [!NOTE]
-> Please try to fill in as many of the input fields as possible to reduce our burden of researching all of the music platform urls.
+> Please try to fill in as many of the input fields as possible to reduce our burden of researching each artist.
 > High-effort submissions are reviewed faster. ⭐️

 ## Disclaimer
 > [!CAUTION]
-This list is community-generated and reflects point-in-time references.
-Some artists may have since stopped using AI in their work; however, inclusion on this list indicates that they produced AI-generated music at some point.
+This list is crowd-sourced and reflects point-in-time references.
+Inclusion in this list is based on community submissions and publicly observable signals.
+Some artists may have since stopped using AI in their work.
+Listings reflect probabilistic assessments and may change as new information emerges.
+Get in touch if you are an artist who wants to dispute inclusion in this list.